Iotic-Labs/py-IoticAgent/README.md

 Source-level documentation is part of the agent.
 It requires [pdoc](https://pypi.python.org/pypi/pdoc) to generate.
 Run the `make_docs.sh` script to generate it yourself, or it's available online [here](http://pythonhosted.org/py-IoticAgent/)

 ## System requirements
-This agent requires Python v3.2+ (or 2.7.9+).
+This agent requires Python 3.2+ or 2.7.9+.

 ## Dependencies
-The agent has one mandatory two optional dependencies
+The agent has one mandatory and two optional dependencies:

-- **Mandatory** [py-ubjson](https://pypi.python.org/pypi/py-ubjson) to enable universal binary json
+- **Mandatory** [py-ubjson](https://pypi.python.org/pypi/py-ubjson) to enable universal binary JSON
 - **Optional** [py-lz4framed](https://pypi.python.org/pypi/py-lz4framed) for faster compression
-- **Optional** [RDFlib](https://pypi.python.org/pypi/rdflib) to provide an RDF metadata handling api
+- **Optional** [RDFlib](https://pypi.python.org/pypi/rdflib) to provide an RDF metadata handling API

-## Installing
+# Installing
 **Notes**

-- All examples use Python 3 commands but these should also work using the Python v2 equivalents.
+- All examples use Python 3 commands but these should also work using the Python 2 equivalents.
 - PyPI releases are signed with the [Iotic Labs Software release signing key](https://iotic-labs.com/iotic-labs.com.asc)

 ## Using pip